Martchus/passwordmanager/README.md

 # configure with the toolchain file provided by the Android NDK (still WIP)
 # note: This configuration is likely required in the future to resolve https://gitlab.kitware.com/cmake/cmake/issues/18739.
 But for now
-#       better keep using CMake's internal Android support.
+#       better keep using CMake's internal Android support because this config has its own pitfalls (see CMAKE_CXX_FLAGS).
 cmake \
     -DCMAKE_BUILD_TYPE=Release \
     -DANDROID_ABI=$_android_arch \